tomjakubowski/mies/README.md

-# mies
+# mies-weasel

-A minimal ClojureScript template.
+A minimal ClojureScript template with Weasel REPL.

 ## Usage

 ```
-lein new mies hello-world
+lein new mies-weasel hello-world
 ```

 ## License